Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 How Common Is Peroneal Tendinopathy?

 While tendonitis is a common ailment, especially for active people, peroneal tendonitis is not as common as other forms of tendonitis.
 Achilles tendonitis is much more common.
-However, there are a large number of runners, marathoners, and active people in the world.
+However, there are many runners, marathoners, and active people worldwide.
 Even if only 1% of all runners suffer from this condition, that 1% could mean tens or hundreds of thousands of people.
 Additionally, some people who suffer from peroneal tendonitis also suffer from pes cavus, or high foot arches.

 Peroneal Tendonitis Symptoms